 FANSOTO : Social microfinance in Senegal

-Entrepreneurs du Monde decided to contribute to these populations’ socio-economic emancipation.
-Already active in Senegal since 2008 through local Savings and Loans cooperatives the French NGO created its own social microfinance programme called FANSOTO in Casamance in 2016.
-The FANSOTO programme provides local financial services (savings and microcredits) and social support (training, monitoring and mentoring) to help women succeed with their income-generating activities and improve their families’ living conditions.
+Entrepreneurs du Monde has taken the decision to contribute to their socio-economic empowerment.
+Already active in Senegal since 2008 with Mutuelles d’Épargne et de Credit, in 2016 the French NGO created its own social microfinance program, FANSOTO.
+The programme provides local financial (savings and microloans) and non-financial (training, follow-up and social support) services to help women successfully run income-generating activities, to improve their families’ living conditions.